Enterprise Service Management (ESM)

 Assessment is conducted to see if services are being delivered as promised

-The entire process helps an organization’s IT, team, by relieving them of excess workloads and streamlining service (work) delivery through automation.
-An easy to access, user-friendly process to explore knowledge means users can solve their own problems almost instantly, in contrast to waiting for help or calling up the service desk.
+The entire process helps an organization’s IT team by relieving them of excess workload, and streamlining work via automation.
+Having an easy to access, user-friendly process in place to explore knowledge means users can solve their own problems almost instantly, in contrast to seeking help from or calling up the service desk.

 - Optimized processes, workflow, automation, and alerting eliminates unnecessary manual intervention.
 Thanks to ESM, self-service and self-help capabilities are easily accessible by employees.

-- Conflicts or gaps in inter-departmental communication become significantly lesser.
+- Conflicts or gaps in inter-departmental communication become significantly less.

-- No more worrying about losing requests in a barrage of emails or delays caused by slackers!
+- No more worrying about losing requests in a barrage of emails-or worse- putting up with unnecessary delay caused by slackers!

 - Service provider gets an edge on better delivery in terms of employee expectations across ease-of-use, self-service, service request catalogs, knowledge resource, collaborative capabilities, etc.

-- ESM opens up scope for anytime-anywhere access to services and information.
-Its foundation rests on customer- centric support.
+- ESM opens up the scope for anytime-anywhere access to services and information, contributing to a customer- centric experience.